Techprossng/Techpross-backend/API_DOCUMENTATION.md

 # API DOCUMENTATION FOR TechProsNaija Backend endpoints

 Welcome to the API documentation for the routes/endpoints in the backend for TechProsNaija.
-This documentation has been prepared to help the engineers/developers working on the client-side to know the required parameters for sending a request and the expected response expected.
+This documentation has been prepared to help the engineers/developers working on the client-side to know the required parameters for sending requests and the expected responses.

 Endpoints are split into sections i.e `User`, `Course` e.t.c.
 Each section may or may not contain subsections which is dependent on the design of the endpoints.